 TAAFI’S Mission is to showcase incredible animation and the creators behind it.
 TAAFI is a local reunion for global animation.

 TAAFI has evolved into a series of four “can’t miss experiences” in the international animation landscape with distinct events and audiences held throughout the year.
 We aim to showcase and invigorate the passion in animation.
 At this time of COVID-19, TAAFI is more determined to service the industry in providing quality content that will inspire our audience and their creativity.

 We are a completely volunteer run not-for-profit organization that is crazy passionate about animation, cartoons, and the people who make them.

 Our four main events each year are the Film Festival mid February, the Job Fair end of April, our outdoor family screening in August and our Industry Conference early November.

 TAAFI has a volunteer board of hard working animation loving peeps.
 Through monthly board meetings, and sometimes weekly meetings leading up to the events, your TAAFI Board are some of the hardest working multitaskers this side of the Humber river.

 Karen Jackson is the newest Chair for TAAFI.
 As TAAFI's first female chair, Karen is excited to bring with her new ideas and efforts in increasing inclusion and diversity into TAAFI's events.
 Karen has worked tirelessly for TAAFI for many years and is proud to have the opportunity to continue building TAAFI towards further success.
-Karen currently works at Mainframe Studios and has over ten years experience in the Animation Industry bringing with her a strong background in managing teams, organizing events, building event and organizational pipelines and running the business.
+Karen currently works at Island of Misfits Media and has over a decade of experience in the Animation Industry bringing with her a strong background in managing teams, organizing events, building event and organizational pipelines and running the business.

 Matthew Celestial is the Executive Director of Statement Strategies Ltd., a communications and public strategy firm, specializing in technology, animation, entertainment, and innovative lifestyle brands.
 Having led multiple campaigns for businesses in technology, entertainment and lifestyle across the globe, Matthew steers senior leadership teams and clients to find the right message for their organizations.
 He leads TAAFI's PR and makes it look easy.